Tajuddin Ahmad: Late British India

-With British rule in India nearing its end and Hindu-Muslim tensions on the rise, in 1940 the political party All-India Muslim League brought about the Pakistan Movement, which demanded a separate state for the Muslims of India.
+With British rule in India nearing its end and Hindu-Muslim tensions on the rise, in 1940, the political party, the All-India Muslim League brought about the Pakistan Movement, which demanded a separate state for the Muslims of India.
 Founded in 1906, in Dhaka, the Muslim League's leadership came mostly from the feudal elites.
 Headquartered in Kolkata, the Bengal Provincial Muslim League, had had little grassroots organisation or activity in Bengal for a long time.
 Abul Hashim succeeded Huseyn Shaheed Suhrawardy as the general secretary of the Bengal Provincial Muslim League in 1943.
 Tajuddin, still a school student in Dhaka, joined the Muslim League in the same year.
 Hashim envisioned the creation of a 'leftist' faction within the Muslim League against the prevailing leadership.
 He set out to reform the Muslim League organisation in Bengal.
 As part of this reform, in 1944, Hashim helped found the Muslim League party office in Dhaka at 150 Moghultuli Lane.
 The office became a haunt for the party's progressive young dissidents, including Tajuddin, led by Kamruddin Ahmed, a schoolteacher and later a lawyer.
 As one of the four 'full-time' party workers, Tajuddin helped Kamruddin publish the party newspaper.

 Traditionally, the Muslim League in Dhaka and East Bengal at large was dominated by the Nawab family of Dhaka; many of its members held high offices in the party.
 Their residential palace, Ahsan Manzil, served as the de facto party headquarters.
 A rift developed between the Ahsan Manzil group and the 150 Moghultuli (Muslim League) group.
 Khwaja Nazimuddin and his brother Khwaja Shahabuddin led the Ahsan Manzil group; both held high offices in the provincial government and in the party.
 Their propaganda, aided by The Azad newspaper, the Muslim League's mouthpiece, labelled Hashim and his followers as communists in disguise.
 Both groups contested elections in district party committees.
 In the 1944 Dhaka district committee elections, Tajuddin helped Kamruddin and the Moghultli group win a surprising victory against Shahabuddin's intrigues.